Silviculturalist/forester/README.md

 Ongoing: Variable renaming, e.g. issue #39.
 Common abbreviations can be useful.
 Variables names should include unit.
 New naming convention where name is followed by '\<varname\>.\<unit\>' .

+Thursday 07 July 2022: SIS_est() for calculating site index from stand factors (Hägglund, B. & Lundmark, J-E. 1979) is no longer exported due to large errors in calculation).

+Tuesday 14 June 2022: Example vignette introducing the Hoffmann_1982 dataset for constructing secondary volume functions (Tariff functions).

 Saturday 04 June 2022 : Massive restructuring of Söderbergs 1986, 1992 functions for individual tree species.

-Tuesday 14 June 2022: Example vignette introducing the Hoffmann_1982 dataset for constructing secondary volume functions (Tariff functions).

 ## Downloading and Installing from Github